 events by The Ryan Anthony Foundation

-Recent chronic aches & pains had sent the 43-yr old to multiple doctors searching for the cause.
+Recent chronic aches & pains had sent the then 43-yr old to multiple doctors searching for the cause.
 Blood tests revealed abnormalities but multiple doctors reassured him that “it can’t be cancer” because Ryan was too young to be a candidate for the types of cancers that caused his symptoms.
-Fortunately, one doctor decided to test for cancer “just in case”.
-The Monday after the Canadian Brass concert, Ryan & Niki got the call that no one anticipates or is prepared for – especially with two young children in elementary school – Ryan had been diagnosed with Multiple Myeloma, a terminal cancer of the bone marrow that most often appears in patients 70 and older.
+Fortunately one doctor decided to test for cancer “just in case”.
+The Monday after the Canadian Brass concert, Ryan & Niki got the call that no one anticipates or is prepared for – especially with two young children in elementary school – Ryan had been diagnosed with multiple myeloma, a terminal cancer of the bone marrow that most often appears in patients 65 and older.

-Just ten years ago, Multiple Myeloma was a death sentence with a life span of 2-3 years.
+Just ten years ago, multiple myeloma was a death sentence with a life span of 3-5 years.
 While the cancer is still considered incurable and terminal, recent, rapid advances in research have greatly extended the life span of newly diagnosed patients and hope for a cure is a real possibility.
 In 2015 alone, three new drugs were approved for treatment of multiple myeloma by the FDA increasing treatment options by 20%.